 Also known Asteroids, Chocolate Chip Cookie Sea Star, Chocolate Chip Cookie Starfish, Chocolate Chip Sea Star, Chocolate Chip Starfish, Cushion Sea Star, Honeycomb Cushion Star, Starfish.

-Found singly or in groups on rubble and sandy areas close to seagrass beds over shallow intertidal reef platforms and reefs.
+Found singly or in consellations, on rubble and sandy areas close to seagrass beds, over shallow, inter-tidal reef platforms and reefs.
+Varies in colour.

 They feed on detritus.